-This can be understood on the basis of a concept of the so-called temperature vertex which is defined as the sum of the inverses of degrees of all neighbors of a given vertex.
-It was proven in \cite{nowakbook1} that for graphs for which all vertices have the same temperature, the so-called isothermal graphs, the average fixation probability is equal to the one in well-mixed populations.
+This can be understood on the basis of a concept of temperature vertex which is defined as the sum of the inverses of degrees of all neighbors of a given vertex.
+It was proven in \cite{lieberman} that for graphs for which all vertices have the same temperature, the so-called isothermal graphs, the average fixation probability is equal to the one in well-mixed populations.

-Fig.\ref{temp} displays the temperature distribution for both graphs with the size of 500 and an average degree of 8.
+Fig. \ref{temp} displays the temperature distribution for both graphs with the size of 500 and an average degree of 8.
 The ER graph exhibits a peak at 1, indicating that nearly all nodes have the same temperature.
-In contrast to the ER graph, the BA graph's vertices have significantly different temperatures.
+In contrast to the ER graph, the BA graph's vertices show the large spectrum of temperatures.
 While there are many vertices with small degrees, leading to higher fixation probabilities, there are only a few vertices with large degrees, leading to low fixation probabilities.
-Consequently, the average fixation probability in the BA graph is higher than in well-mixed populations and ER graphs.
+Consequently, the average fixation probability in BA graphs is higher than in well-mixed populations and ER graphs.

-In Fig.\ref{fps}, we present the fixation probability for an equal degree of initial placement for both graphs.
-As shown, the fixation probability in case when the popolatiion hasone mutant in the same degree in both graphs, is slightly higher for the ER graph.
+In Fig. \ref{fps}, we present the fixation probability for an equal degree of initial placement for both graphs.
+As shown, the fixation probability of one mutant with the the same degree in both graphs, is slightly higher for the ER graph.
 However, this does not contradict the observation that the average fixation probability is higher in the BA network.
-While it is true that the fixation probability for initial mutants with the same degree is higher in ER graphs, there are more nodes with a low degree in BA graphs, which have a higher fixation probability thanin ER graphs.
-As a result, the average fixation probability in the BA graph is greater than that in the ER graph.
+While it is true that the fixation probability for initial mutants with the same degree is higher in ER graphs, there are more nodes with a low degree in BA graphs, which have a higher fixation probability than in ER graphs.
+As a result, the average fixation probability in BA graphs is greater than that in ER graphs.